By Harry Schenawolf, author of the Shades of Liberty Series about African American soldiers in the American Revolution.

 1712 Slave Revolt

 After England took over the colony from the Dutch, they imported far more slaves directly from Africa rather than the West Indies.
 By the early 1700’s, there was a large percentage of ‘outlandish’, term for slaves born in Africa.
 Accordingly, the 1712 revolt was instigated by religious ‘outlandish’ who encouraged other bondsmen to revolt, calling for a war on their white rulers.
 The revolt was set for the night of April 6th.
 Fire was set to an outhouse at the home of Peter Van Tilburg on Maiden Lane near Broadway.
 When the white residents responded to fight the fire, they were confronted by twenty-three slaves (though reports ran as high as fifty) armed with guns, axes, and knives.
-They attacked the whites.
-Nine were killed and another six were injured.
+They attacked the whites in which nine were killed and another six injured.
 Some of the panic-stricken residents ran to the fort at Battery Park and alerted governor Robert Hunter who discharged the militia to scour the city for the rioters.

 Many of the slaves ran north through a wooded swamp and escaped however seventy were rounded up near present day Canal Street.
 While awaiting trial, six captees committed suicide.
 Eventually forty slaves were brought to trial.
-Eighteen were acquitted, a few more were pardoned, four were burned alive at the stake, one terribly tortured and killed by a medieval breaking wheel, one was chained and starved to death and thirteen were hanged.
+Eighteen were acquitted, a few more were pardoned, four were burned alive at the stake, one terribly tortured and killed by a medieval breaking wheel, one was chained and starved to death, and thirteen were hanged.
 Among the hanged was a pregnant woman.
 She was allowed to give birth before she was led to the gallows.
-Afterwards, harsh rules were enacted to control the black population including restrictions on gathering, gambling, owning weapons, travel.
-Also, a high tax was placed on anyone desiring to set his slave free – often much higher than what the slave would bring at auction.
-This almost guaranteed the perpetual enslavement of African Americans living in New York.

 New York Slave Conspiracy of 1741.
 Also Known as the Great Negro Plot of 1741